grafana/grafana/docs/sources/alerting/alerting-rules/manage-contact-points/_index.md

 1. In the confirmation dialog, click **Yes, delete**.

 {{% admonition type="note" %}}
 You cannot delete contact points that are in use by a notification policy.
-YEither delete the notification policy or update it to use another contact point.
+Either delete the notification policy or update it to use another contact point.
 {{% /admonition %}}

 ## Test a contact point